mason-blumling/Notchly/README.md

 - macOS 14.0+
 - Xcode 15+
-- A Mac with a notch (MacBook Pro or Air with Apple Silicon preferred)
+- A MacBook with a notch (M1 Pro or newer preferred)

 ### Installation